openstax/rap-spike-concourse/README.md

 mkdir ~/s3files
 ```

-Now mount the bucket with rclone:
+Now mount the bucket with rclone in the foreground:

 ```
 rclone mount openstax:ce-rap-test ~/s3files